Summer 2021 – Monthly Online ChessKid tournaments

-We are running three online tournaments every weekday for the over 1,000 kids who have ChessKid accounts through the clubs we support.
-Every weekday at 9:00 am, students can choose between an Under 1000 event (for children with Fast Chess ratings under 1000) and an Open event.
-Then at 4:00 pm, they can play in another Open event.
+We ran three online tournaments every weekday for the over 1,000 kids who have ChessKid accounts through the clubs we support.
+Every weekday at 9:00 am, students could choose between an Under 1000 event (for children with Fast Chess ratings under 1000) and an Open event.
+Then at 4:00 pm, they could play in another Open event.

 May 23, 2020 – NC Girls Online Chess Tournament

 We sponsored the NC Girls Online Chess Tournament to provide a new opportunity for girls and women from across NC to play together.
 24 girls and 4 women played 4 rounds of online rated games with the top four from each section winning group lessons with Chess Kings and Queens Academy.

 April 25 and May 9, 2020 – Online Rated Blitz Tournaments

 We helped promote and run the ChessStream “I Know You” online tournaments so our local chess community could get together virtually.
 57 NC students and adults played in the first tournament, and 32 played in the second.
 They played six rounds of blitz games with the top four players in each group winning group lessons with local masters.
 The games were rated (www.uschess.org/msa/XtblMain.php?202004250702.0 and www.uschess.org/msa/XtblMain.php?202005092382.0) using US Chess online ratings.